After reading this chapter you can:

 Support Fund Development

-- Assisting with developing a clear vision, mission statement, budget, business plan and elevator speech
+- Assisting with a clear vision, mission statement, budget, business plan, and elevator speech

-- Guiding where to look for in-kind gifts
+- Pointing groups in the direction of where to look for in-kind gifts

-- Supporting gardeners in planning and coordinating events (plant sales, silent auctions, educational and social events) (Figure 21–10)
+- Planning and coordinating events (plant sales, silent auctions, educational and social events) (Figure 21–10)

 Encourage Volunteer Management